feedzai/pdb/README.md

 - Applies the equality condition to the expressions.
 ```

 The market is collapsing!
-The reason some say is that some provider messed up.
+The reason, some say, is that some provider messed up.
-In your contract it says that Provider with id 4 provides a given number of streams for each data_type.
+In your contract it is stated that Provider with id 4 provides a given number of streams for each data_type.
 With the following query you will find out if the actual data in the database matches the contract.
 By filtering the results to only account for Provider 4 and grouping on the data Type you are able to count the number of streams by Type.
 You Boss will be pleased.